lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 - **Other master cards**: Any master cards not explained here have their effects described on them.
 These master cards are discarded when they are played unless the card says to put it into play or to play it on some other card.

+Ⓡ Changing the controller of a location has no other effect, unless specified by card text. **Exception**: A location "on" another controlled card is moved onto an appropriate card controlled by the new controller of the location.
+(so you can retarget a `Tomb of Ramses`, for example, but the amount of blood on a powerbase doesn't change).

+Ⓡ The effect of the Master Card is completely defined when the card is played (any targets must be named).

+Ⓡ The Master: Discipline card increases the vampire's level of the Discipline by 1 while it is on the vampire.
+Discipline levels: 0 (none), 1 (normal), and 2 (superior).

 #### 1.6.3.
 Minion Cards